SUMMARY

 KPMG stands for Klynveld Peat Marwick Goerdeler, one of the world’s Big Four professional services firms in audit, tax, and advisory.
 It was formed in 1987 through a merger of four firms and is headquartered in Amstelveen, Netherlands.

-KPMG operates in more than 140 countries and has 270,000+ employees worldwide.
-KPMG gives opportunities for employment in different areas, which include:
+KPMG operates in more than 140 countries and has 270,000+ employees worldwide, offering roles across many different business areas, which include:

-KPMG values doing the right thing and expects its employees to possess the same value.
+KPMG values doing the right thing and expects employees to hold the same value.

 KPMG believes in continuous growth and learning to achieve excellent results.

-KPMG values teamwork and hence focuses on removing differences to achieve togetherness.
+KPMG values teamwork, focusing on removing differences to achieve togetherness.

-KPMG is committed to making a positive impact on clients, people, communities, and the world.
+KPMG is committed to making a positive impact on clients, people, and communities.

-Now that you have learnt more about KPMG’s background, let’s proceed to the KPMG assessment process, and we are going to start with the KPMG online application.
+Now that you have learnt more about KPMG’s background, let’s proceed to the KPMG assessment process, starting with the online application stage.

 Find below an image of the KPMG application form.